 Can they handle what you’re about to ask them?
 Have you taught them how to do it?
 Are they distracted when you ask them?

 I remember one time asking my son to “deep clean” his room, assuming he knew what this meant.

-I found shoeboxes full of trash stacked neatly under his bed, and all his clean clothes in his dirty hamper.
+I found shoeboxes full of trash stacked neatly under his bed, his clean shirts hung upside down in his closet, and all his clean clothes in his dirty hamper.

 Sure, he was being a little lazy, but I also didn’t instruct him as to what I meant or showed him how to do it.

 The more communication on our part as parents, the better.

 Kids need to understand the “why” more often than not.